nasirlukman/nasirlukman.github.io/_posts/2026-04-11-palm-economic-value.md

 ## Humble Beginnings
 **Elaeis guineensis**, also known locally as *Kelapa Sawit* is arguably the most successful immigrant in Indonesian history.
 Native to West Africa, it arrived in the Dutch East Indies in the mid-19th century as four seedlings planted in the [Bogor Botanical Gardens](https://lovelybogor.com/blog/2018/09/22/palm-oil-monument-in-bogor-botanical-gardens/) for scientific study.

-From those four ancestors, a biological and economic empire was born.
+From those four ancestors, palm oil cultivation spread until it defined the Indonesian landscape.
 Cultivation spread from the estates of Sumatra to the vast reaches of Papua, forming a unique symbiosis with human ambition.
 At the entrance of my office building is a quote by the poet [Robert Hass](https://grist.org/article/hass/): *"All lands dream of becoming a forest."* It is a beautiful sentiment, but ironic when contrasted with the dream of many landowners in Indonesia's lowlands: to turn their land into a palm plantation.

 If you drive through the lowlands of Sumatra or Kalimantan, the horizon is rarely anything else but palm oil plantations.
 Today, Indonesian palm oil plantations already cover millions of hectares.
 An area that is larger than many European nations!